willaltherr/bamazon/README.md

 5. Who maintains and contributes to the project:
 This project was maintained and contributed by Will Altherr.
 In order for me to complete this project I had to use resources online inlcuding other repositories that have completed this project.

+6. Image Folder:
+The image folder has screenshots that can be viewed to show the results from running the program in the terminal.

+7. Completed Challenge #1.